 \section{Abstract}

 In many modern regression applications, the response consists of multiple categorical random variables whose probability mass is a function of a common set of predictors.
 In this article, we propose a new method for modeling such a probability mass function in settings where the number of response variables, the number of categories per response, and the dimension of the predictor are large.
-We introduce a latent variable model which implies a low-rank tensor decomposition of the conditional probability tensor.
-This model is based on the connection between the conditional independence of responses, or lack thereof, and the rank of their conditional probability tensor.
-Conveniently, our model can be interpreted in terms of a mixture of regressions and can thus be fit using maximum likelihood.
+Our method relies on a functional probability tensor decomposition: a decomposition of a tensor-valued function such that its range is a restricted set of low-rank probability tensors.
+This decomposition is motivated by the connection between the conditional independence of responses, or lack thereof, and their probability tensor rank.
+We show that the model implied by such a low-rank functional probability tensor decomposition can be interpreted in terms of a mixture of regressions and can thus be fit using maximum likelihood.
 We derive an efficient and scalable penalized expectation maximization algorithm to fit this model and examine its statistical properties.
-We demonstrate the encouraging performance of our method through both simulation studies and an application to modeling the functional classes of genes. \textbf{Keywords:} Dimension reduction; Generalized linear model; Latent variable model; Mixture regression; Tensor decomposition.
+We demonstrate the encouraging performance of our method through both simulation studies and an application to modeling the functional classes of genes. \\ \textbf{Keywords:} Dimension reduction; Generalized linear model; Latent variable model; Mixture regression; Tensor decomposition.

 \onehalfspacing